 Tilapia mainly live in shallow freshwater streams, ponds, rivers, lakes, or other water bodies.
 Tilapia can sometimes be found in brackish water, but your best bet is to look for this fish in freshwater bodies.

-Although Tilapia are native to Africa and the Middle East, they have been introduced to a wide range of locations throughout the world in part due to their unique mild taste.
-Aside from that, tilapia have been used to control aquatic plant growth – this is because tilapia are very invasive due to their territorial behavior and their sensitivity to water conditions.
+Although Tilapia are native to Africa and the Middle East, they have been introduced to many locations worldwide due to their unique mild taste.
+Aside from that, Tilapia have been used to control aquatic plant growth because they are very invasive due to their territorial behavior and their sensitivity to water conditions.

-In the United States, wild populations of tilapia (any species) may be found in southern states.
-You probably won’t find this fish species in other states due to lower temperatures, unless someone has a fish farm.
+In the United States, wild populations of Tilapia (any species) may be found in southern states.
+Unless someone has a fish farm, you probably won’t see this fish species in other states due to lower temperatures.
 But needless to say, you won’t be able to fish at a fish farm.

 There are some other locations in the US where blue tilapia have been observed.
 You may check out the US Geological Survey’s Nonindigenous Aquatic Species resource for more information.

-As it turns out, tilapia have been observed in quite a few states, even though southern areas still remain the best places to look for tilapia.
+As it turns out, Tilapia have been observed in several states, even though southern areas remain the best places to look for them.
 Tilapia have recently been observed in the following states:

-Florida and Texas appear to be the best places to fish for tilapia in since they have 33 and 44 areas respectively where tilapia have been observed.
-You may be able to find tilapia in a few other areas, but that’s less likely.
+Florida and Texas are the best places to fish for Tilapia since they have 33 and 44 areas where Tilapia have been observed.
+You may be able to find Tilapia in a few other areas, but that’s less likely.

-As for Mozambique tilapia, this kind of tilapia is again pretty abundant in Florida where it has been observed in 10 areas.
+As for Mozambique tilapia, this kind of Tilapia is pretty abundant in Florida, where it has been observed in 10 areas.

-Wild Mozambique tilapia populations also appear to be in Arizona and California with 14 observation areas each, though the Nonindigenous Aquatic Species resource says that there have been no recent observations of the Mozambique tilapia in these areas.
+Wild Mozambique tilapia populations appear in Arizona and California, with 14 observation areas each.
+However, the Nonindigenous Aquatic Species resource says there have been no recent observations of the Mozambique tilapia in these areas.

 Necessary Equipment for Tilapia Fishing

-Tilapia are small fish, and you don’t really need exceptional equipment to have a good catch.
-The most important piece of advice to follow is to use lighter fishing tackle since there is no need to go overkill on your equipment.
-Nile and blue tilapia usually weigh around 5 pounds, whereas Mozambique tilapia is somewhere around 1.5-2 pounds.
+Tilapia are small fish; you don’t need exceptional equipment for a good catch.
+The most important advice is to use lighter fishing tackle since there is no need to go overkill on your equipment.
+Nile and blue Tilapia usually weigh around 5 pounds, whereas Mozambique tilapia weighs about 1.5-2 pounds.

 Lures/baits

-You may use either lures or baits to attract tilapia.
-If you didn’t know, lures are artificial, while bait is live food.
+You may use either lures or baits to attract Tilapia.
+If you didn’t know, lures are artificial, while the bait is a live food.

-If using lures, make sure to use shorter lures that mimic small fish.
-And if using live bait, go for plant foods such as corn and peas or for bread balls.
+If using lures, use shorter lures that mimic small fish.
+And if using live bait, go for plant foods such as corn, peas, or bread balls.
 Bread balls sized as a large grape should be good enough.
-Fish pellets also work great with tilapia.
+Fish pellets also work great with Tilapia.

 Hooks

-There are plenty of fishing hook types out there, and they all can work well with tilapia.
-With that said, you should choose smaller hooks – size 6 hooks with around 12-inch leaders should be good enough.
+There are plenty of fishing hook types out there, and they all can work well with Tilapia.
+That said, you should choose smaller hooks – size six with around 12-inch leaders should be good enough.

 Fishing rod & reel

-The optimal fishing rod size for tilapia is between 6 and 7 feet.
-And since tilapia are small and light, a monofilament test line with a weight of 4-8 pounds should be more than enough.
+The optimal fishing rod size for Tilapia is between 6 and 7 feet.
+And since Tilapia are small and light, a monofilament test line weighing 4-8 pounds should be more than enough.

 As for the reel, you will have to choose a proper reel for your fishing rod and line combo.
-Do additional research to find out which reel is going to work with your equipment.
+Do additional research to find out which reel will work with your equipment.

 Umbrella rigs

-You may also use umbrella rigs since they can be very effective with tilapia.
+You may also use umbrella rigs since they can be very effective with Tilapia.
 An umbrella rig allows you to cast several lures/baits at once.
-Usually, umbrella rigs have 5 attachment points.
+Usually, umbrella rigs have five attachment points.

 Other Things You May Need for Fishing